-Deborah trained as a teacher and completed a BA (Comm) to combine her passions of teaching and writing.
-She became writer / producer of a national children’s TV show at Network TEN before leaving to write over 20 novels, including the Max Remy and Jasper Zammitt series, Grimsdon and New City, about kids living in a climate-changed world.
-Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2 and The Stupendously Spectacular Spelling Bee is about a shy, brilliant speller and whose family encourage her to overcome her fears and enter the world’s greatest bee.
-Her latest book is Wolfie, An Unlikely Hero, a picture book about a wolf who desperately wants to be a hero. www.deborahabela.com
+Deborah trained as a teacher before producing and writing children’s TV at Network TEN.
+She has written 25 books including the Max Remy and Jasper Zammit series.
+Grimsdon and New City are about kids living in a climate-changed world and Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2.
+Her latest books are The Stupendously Spectacular Spelling Bee and the sequel, The Most Marvellous Spelling Bee Mystery about a terribly shy girl whose family encourage her to overcome her fears and sign up.
+Deb’s first picture book is Wolfie: An Unlikely Hero.